jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 How to import a device revision?
 ++++++++++++++++++++++++++++++++

-Starting with FMG 7.0.3 (Mantis #0451960), it is possible to import a device revision.
+Starting with FMG 7.0.3 (#0451960), it is possible to import a device revision.

 **REQUEST:**